Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Main results

-\begin{remark} In Assumption \ref{assumption}, $(1)$ and $(2)$ are the same as the conditions enforced in Theorem $2.1$ of \cite{rebeschini2015can} which are localized versions of standard assumptions that are routinely employed in the analysis of PFs, and $(3)$ is the same condition on the transition density of $\Theta$.
-Analogous to the global mixing assumption implying that the underlying Markov chain is strongly ergodic, a local transition density being bounded above and below, as a local counterpart of the global mixing assumption, would imply that the underlying Markov chain is strongly ergodic in a local sense.
+\end{enumerate} \end{assumption} In Assumption \ref{assumption}, $(1)$ and $(2)$ are the same as the conditions enforced in Theorem $2.1$ of \cite{rebeschini2015can} which are localized versions of standard assumptions that are routinely employed in the analysis of PFs, and $(3)$ is the same condition on the transition density of $\Theta$.
+Similar to the global mixing assumption implying that the underlying Markov chain is strongly ergodic, a local transition density being bounded above and below as a local counterpart of the global mixing assumption, could be viewed as a local ergodicity assumption on the model.

-Also just as the standard assumptions in PF analysis are usually relaxed in practical applications, the same situation can be expected to our localized Assumption \ref{assumption}.
-We note that the highly nonlinear stochastic spatiotemporal process covered in Section \ref{sec:measles_model} does not have the product formed transition densities \eqref{eqn:density_product_form} and does not meet Assumption \ref{assumption}, but the excellent performance of IBPF is consistent over different scenarios. \end{remark}

 Recall that $|\mathcal{K}|_{\infty}$ defined in \eqref{eqn:maxsize_block} is the maximal size of one single block in the partition $\mathcal{K}$, $\Delta$ defined in \eqref{eqn:maxn_inter_vertices} is the maximal number of vertices that interact with one single vertex in its $r$-neighborhood, and $\Delta_\mathcal{K}$ defined in \eqref{eqn:maxn_inter_blocks} is the maximal number of blocks that interact with a single block (including itself).
 In the following theorem, we bound the error generated by our IBPF algorithmic filter $\widehat{\pi}_n$ defined in \eqref{eqn:widehat_pi_recursion}, to the unalgorithmic true filter $\pi_n$ defined in \eqref{eqn:pi_recursion}, uniformly both in time $n$ and in the model dimension $\card(V)$: \begin{thm} With $\epsilon_x$, $\epsilon_{\theta}(\sigma)$, and $\epsilon_y$ satisfying Assumption \ref{assumption}, when